nandinipatil230/numberplate_detection/README.md

-# numberplate_detection
+# Number-Plate-Recognition
-Automatic Number Plate Detection (ANPR) is a computer vision system that captures vehicle images via cameras, uses optical character recognition (OCR) to read license plates, and converts them into text data.
-This enables real-time tracking, traffic enforcement, parking management, tolling, and security applications.
+Number Plate Detection System is a real-time computer vision technology to extract the license number of vehicles from images.
+It is an embedded system which has numerous applications and challenges.
+The system works satisfactorily for wide variations in illumination conditions and different types of number plates commonly found across the world.
+This project uses Python and the Open Computer Vision Library (OpenCV).